meetqy/rao-pics/README-EN.md

 ## License

-RAO-PICS is a free and open-source project licensed under the [AGPL-3.0](./LICENSE) license.
+Rao.Pics is a free and open-source project licensed under the [AGPL-3.0](./LICENSE) license.
 If you want to create open-source applications under a license compatible with the GNU GPL v3, you can use this project under the terms of GPLv3.

 ### Additional License (Commercial License)